OWASP/CheatSheetSeries/cheatsheets/Django_REST_Framework_Cheat_Sheet.md

 All applications have dependencies and those dependencies can have vulnerabilities.
 One good practice is to audit the dependencies your project is using.
 In general, it is important to have a process for updating dependencies.
 A sample process might define three mechanisms for triggering an update of response:

-- Every month/quarter dependencies in general are updated.
+--Every month/quarter dependencies in general are updated.
-- Every week important security vulnerabilities are considered and potentially trigger an update.
+--Every week important security vulnerabilities are considered and potentially trigger an update.
-- In EXCEPTIONAL conditions, emergency updates may need to be applied.
+--In EXCEPTIONAL conditions, emergency updates may need to be applied.

 The Django Security team has information on [How Django discloses security issues](https://docs.djangoproject.com/en/4.1/internals/security/#how-django-discloses-security-issues).